oracle/docker-images/OracleFMWInfrastructure/dockerfiles/12.2.1.3/README.md

 	`$ docker images`

-#### Start the container
+## Start the containers
-The domain home will be persisted to a volume in the host, before running the admin server container make sure you have created the external volume with the correct permissions.
-In order to properly secure data in external volumes, it is an administrator's responsibility to set the appropriate permissions on those directories.
-To allow the WebLogic Server process to access data in a volume, the user running the container needs to have the proper permission to the volume folder.
-Please refer to blog [Docker Volumes in WebLogic] (https://blogs.oracle.com/weblogicserver/docker-volumes-in-weblogic] for more information).
+In this image the domain home will be persisted to a volume in the host.
+The "-v" option is used at docker run time to map the image directory where the domain home is persisted `/u01/oracle/user_projects/domains` to the host directory you have defined in domain.properties DOMAIN_HOST_VOLUME.

 You can override the default values of the following parameters during runtime in the `./properties/domain.properties` file.
 The script `./container-scripts/setEnv.sh` sets the environment variables to configure the domain.
 The default values of the environment variables are: